How to Connect Emotionally with Clients

 You won’t be able to gather it all at once.
 First, use our Know Your Client Worksheet below to write down all the information you currently know about your clients’ relationships and interests.
 For the info you don’t know, gather it over time.
 Each time you have a conversation or call with a client, make it a goal to gather a tidbit of personal information.
 Get your support team involved too.
 They can also gather info when they’re talking with clients.

 Start with your top 25 clients.
 Gather info on their relationships.
-Some advisors jot it right on the worksheet, but you can also enter this info into your customer relationship management (CRM) system.
+Some financial professionals jot it right on the worksheet, but you can also enter this info into your customer relationship management (CRM) system.
 Start by getting the names, ages, and interests of spouses, children, and grandchildren.
 With this intel, you’ll be able to ask you'll be able to ask specific questions like, “How’s Olivia’s gymnastics class going?”
 Here’s a list of the info you’ll want to gather:

 - Children & grandchildren